 Ed runs a family sheep and cattle grazing enterprise with his wife Jill at “Bullabelalie” at Weilmoringle” on the Culgoa Floodplain, north of Brewarrina, New South Wales.

 He has a deep interest in the management of our water resources and floodplains.
-He has been actively involved in natural resource management as past Chair of the Brewarrina Native Vegetation Committee, current member of the Northern Basin Advisory Committee for the Murray Darling Basin Authority, Chair of the Lower Balonne Floodplain Association and as a member of the GABCC.
+He has been actively involved in natural resource management as past Chair of the Brewarrina Native Vegetation Committee, serving member of the Northern Basin Advisory Committee for its period of existence from 2012 to 2016 for the Murray Darling Basin Authority, Chair of the Lower Balonne Floodplain Association and as a member of the Great Artesian Basin Coordinating Committee.

-Lynn has worked on numerous natural resource management projects in the outback of SA, Qld, and NT over the past forty years.
-He was born and raised on mixed fruit and cattle country in the Rocky Mountains of Utah in the USA.
-After completing Degrees in Biology and Bio-energetics, he worked for the US Federal EPA in Oregon on the effects of industrial pollution on aquatic ecosystems.
-He moved to SA in 1972 and was appointed to a teaching position resource management at the University of SA.
+Lynn has worked on numerous natural resource management projects in the outback of South Australia, Queensland, and Northern Territory over the past forty years.
+He was born and raised on mixed fruit and cattle country in the Rocky Mountains of Utah in the United States of America.
+After completing Degrees in Biology and Bio-energetics, he worked for the United States Federal Environment Protection Agency in Oregon on the effects of industrial pollution on aquatic ecosystems.
+He moved to South Australia in 1972 and was appointed to a teaching position resource management at the University of South Australia.
 He continued to teach and do research on natural resource policy and management at the University until he retired from teaching in 1996.
 He is now a senior research fellow of the University.

 Lynn has served as a community bureaucrat on numerous boards, committees, and councils dealing with water policy and management in outback Australia for more than thirty years.
-He was formerly the Presiding member of the Arid Areas Catchment Water Management Board in SA.
+He was formerly the Presiding member of the Arid Areas Catchment Water Management Board in South Australia.
 He was a founding member of the Great Artesian Basin Consultative Council and the Lake Eyre Basin Community Advisory Committee.
-He is an advisor on water policy and management for the SA Arid Lands (SAAL) Natural Resource Management Regional Board.
+He is an advisor on water policy and management for the South Australian Arid Lands (SAAL) Natural Resource Management Regional Board.

 Ranald is a farmer and grazier who, with his wife, has resided since 1972 on "Barrakee", where they have raised their four children.
 Barrakee is one of 20 properties on a Bore Water Trust which is now capped and piped.
 He was a trustee of the Trust Bore for 10 years.
 He was also one of the founding members of the Bore Water Users' Association, formed in 1992, and was its chairman for 11 years.

-Ranald was the GAB representative on the NSW Groundwater Policy Committee and is the landholder representative on the NSW Cap and Pipe the Bores Committee.
-He was on the NSW GAB Advisory Committee for eight years and is currently the NSW representative on the GABCC.
+Ranald was the Great Artesian Basin representative on the New South Wales Groundwater Policy Committee and is the landholder representative on the New South Wales Cap and Pipe the Bores Committee.
+He was on the New South Wales Great Artesian Basin Advisory Committee for eight years and is currently the New South Wales representative on the Great Artesian Basin Coordinating Committee.
 Ranald's greatest desire is to ensure that the Great Artesian Basin is preserved for future generations.